 "At this point, I'm performing three shows in a row for more than two hours at a time and then I'd get a day off.
 That is my workout.
 I don't do anything on the off days so I can prepare for the next show.
 I need that day off to rest to be able to sing that long."
 Soundgarden's Chris Cornell on staying fit published May, 14/2013

-I discuss an alleged suicide note from a fan's father and the "dangers of Ativan."
+My post regarding an alleged suicide note from a fan's father and the "dangers of Ativan."

-I discuss an alleged email sent by Chris to an unknown colleague admitting he had relapsed.
+My post regarding an alleged email sent by Chris to an unknown colleague admitting he had relapsed.

-Speaking of medical professionals, another interesting discovery.
+Speaking of medical professionals, this was an interesting find for me.